MakeSchool-Tutorials/Superhero-Team-Dueler/P06-Battle-Arena/content.md

             self.team_one.add_hero(hero)
 >
     # Now implement build_team_two
+    #HINT: If you get stuck, look at how build_team_one is implemented
     def build_team_two(self):
         '''Prompt the user to build team_two'''
         # TODO: This method should allow a user to create team two.